wsydney76/extras/ACTIONS.md

 Ensure that you include this component only on pages where it is necessary to avoid unnecessary JS/CSS loading.

+By default, the callback will only be called if the server responds with a status code "200", so that you don't have to care about any errors in your client code.

+Errors will be (optionally) logged to console and displayed via an error notice:
+- Controller runtime errors
+- Connection failure (server not running)
+- Non-existing controller actions
+- Uncaught exceptions thrown in controller action
+- Failed 'require...' constraints (like $this->requireAdmin())
+- Timed out requests
+- Non-JSON responses (that should never happen...)
+- Responses with status code 400, like failed controller actions (return $this->asFailure(...)), if handleFailuresInCallback = false (default)

 ---

 ### JavaScript Methods